SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User modify content or title and click on save
 - User sees note with the new content

+### Modify cheat sheet

+- User open the cheat sheet page
+- User click on the sheet he wants to modify
+- User enters the editor page with the sheet data
+- User does the modification and click saves
+- User is redirected to the preview page of the sheet with the new modification

+### Modify encyclopedia page

+- User opens encyclopedia page
+- User click on edit button
+- User enter the editor with the current page data
+- User does the modification and click saves
+- User is redirected to the preview page of the encyclopedia with the new modification

 ### Visit notes

 - User opens user menu and click on notes